LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 used depends on which parameters are specified when the ``session_start`` method is called.

 Using Cookies
 -------------

 The default session tracking method is to use a browser cookie.
-If no other method is specified when creating a session then the ``-useCookie`` method is used by default.
+If no other method is specified when creating a session, then the ``-useCookie`` method is used by default.
 The cookie will be inspected automatically when the visitor makes another request which includes a call to the ``session_start`` method.
 No additional programming is required.

 The session tracking cookie is of the following form: The name of the cookie starts with "_LassoSessionTracker_" and is followed by the name given to the session in ``session_start``.
 The value for the cookie is the session ID as returned by ``session_id``.

 Using Links
 -----------

-If the ``-useLink`` parameter is specified in the ``session_start`` method then Lasso will automatically modify links contained on the current page.
+If the ``-useLink`` parameter is specified in the ``session_start`` method, then Lasso will automatically modify links contained on the current page.
 No additional programming beyond specifying the ``-useLink`` parameter is required.